ArfanAbid/Django-ShopNest/README.md

 # ShopNest

 ShopNest is an online marketplace developed using Django, Tailwind CSS, and MySQL database.

+- ShopNest is a  web application that provides a platform for users to buy and sell various products.
+The project is built using Django, a high-level web framework for  Python, Tailwind CSS for styling, and MySQL as the database.

 ## Features